ankit-singh-vu/filament-api/README.md

 5. run `sudo ./inital_setup.sh your_non_root_user`
 5. run `vagrant up`
 6. Now You will see admin username and password inside the logs
+7. open baseurl/admin in browser to see admin panel
+8. open baseurl/api/test to test if api is working